FusionAuth/fusionauth-site/site/_posts/2022-03-15-see-you-at-gdc.md

 Find us in a couple of places:

 * We have a booth in the Expo hall, which will be open Wednesday to Friday.
 We're between the Arcade Play and the Connect Lounge areas.
 If you are using the [online GDC map](https://www.expocad.com/host/fx/ubm/22gdc/exfx.html), our booth number is "P1857".
 Brave the madness and come say hi for a demo, to chat about the intricacies of the Authorization Code grant, or to sign up to win a Lego set, an Oculus Quest, or a PS5.
-* The FusionAuth founder and CTO, Brian Pontarelli is talking about [how to handle logins and registrations at scale](https://schedule.gdconf.com/session/growing-to-millions-of-users-how-to-handle-logins-and-registrations-at-scale-presented-by-fusionauth/886274).
+* The FusionAuth founder and CTO, Brian Pontarelli is talking on Wednesday about [how to handle logins and registrations at scale](https://schedule.gdconf.com/session/growing-to-millions-of-users-how-to-handle-logins-and-registrations-at-scale-presented-by-fusionauth/886274).
 He'll cover how to prepare with load testing tips, different scaling techniques, and a dive into the typical causes of request latency.
 * We'll be out and about as well.
 Send us a note via our [contact form](/contact) or tweet/DM [Brian](https://twitter.com/bpontarelli).

 Happy GDCing!